mmaulwurff/laser-sight/README.md

 ## Thanks

-- PixelWAD, Someone64, Tesculpture, RedClairefield, and Apeirogon for feature suggestions and bug reports.
+- PixelWAD, Someone64, Tesculpture, RedClairefield, Apeirogon, and Sinael for feature suggestions and bug reports.

 ## Copying